farrellw/kafka-examples/README.md

-# Commands and Code for Hours With Experts - Kafka Class.
+# Java, Python, Scala, and Command Line Examples for Kafka Consumers and Producers

 ## Running Zookeeper and Kafka